How to Ask for Referrals and Get More Clients

 Leaving extra business cards with a person makes it easier for them to pass your name and contact information to someone else.

 Another variation on this script is to be even more direct and ask for names when you're asking for referrals.
 For instance, you might say:

 "I'm really glad that you're pleased with my work.
 I'm always looking for referrals and wonder if you know anyone else who might be interested in _______ (what you do)."

 If they do offer names, take the names down and ask the person if they mind if you contact the people directly or if they would prefer to pass your information along to them yourself.
-If they don't offer names, just as in the previous ask for a referral script, ask if you can leave some additional business cards with them that they can pass them along.
+If they don't offer names, ask if you can leave them some additional business cards that they can pass along.